ElucidataInc/polly-docs/docs/KnowledgeGraph/Polly KG Explorer.md

 **How to Open Polly KG Explorer**

-Click the Polly KG Explorer icon located on the far-right panel of the default Co-Scientist page.
+Click the **Polly KG Explorer icon** located on the far-right panel of the **default Co-Scientist page**.
 A confirmation dialog will appear indicating that you are switching from Co-Scientist to KG Explorer.
 Click Continue to proceed to the Polly KG Explorer page.
-It will open KG Explorer Landing page.
+It will **open KG Explorer Landing page**.

 ![Page](../img/KG/KGEE1.png) <center> Polly KG Explorer Button</center>